Visa policy of the Schengen Area: Visas

 Schengen visas are valid for any country in the Schengen Area unless marked otherwise.
-Bulgaria, Cyprus and Romania also accept Schengen visas (even if limited to a specific country), as well as visas issued by each other, for stays of up to 90 days in a 180-day period (except for nationals of Turkey and Azerbaijan travelling to Cyprus).
-However, visas issued by Bulgaria, Cyprus or Romania are not valid for travel to the Schengen Area.
+Cyprus also accepts double and multiple-entry Schengen visas, for stays of up to 90 days in a 180-day period, except for nationals of Turkey and Azerbaijan.
+However, visas issued by Cyprus are not valid for travel to the Schengen Area.

 The Schengen Convention and Schengen Borders Code permit member states to require third-country nationals to report their presence to a police station within 3 working days of crossing an internal border.
 This requirement varies by country and can usually be performed by hotels instead.